wwang-chcn/ONTraC/README.md

 | ...             | ...      | ...       | ...     | ...   |
 | E16_E2S7_326412 | E16_E2S7 | Fibro     | 32990.5 | 14475 |

+- Cell_ID
+Each cell must have a unique name.
+- Sample
+Sample for each cell.
+- Cell_Type
+Cell type for each cell.
+- x
+X coordinate for each cell.
+- y
+Y coordinate for each cell.

 ### Running ONTraC

 The required options for running ONTraC are the paths to the input file and the three output directories: